BgeeDB/bgee-unil/docs/Configuration.md

 ## isRawDataOnly

 Allow (mainly on mirror websites) to hide menu.
-(And with server redirect allow to only have raw data nnotion pages)
+(And with server redirect allow to only have raw data notion pages)

 ## dataType\_\*

-Allow to set the order of the data type in the tabs in raw data annotions pages
+Allow to set the order of the data type in the tabs in raw data annotation pages

 ## globalMessageInfo